klausbetz/apple-identity-provider-keycloak/README.md

 Token exchange can be used to trade Apple tokens for Keycloak access- and refresh-tokens.
 This flow is mostly interesting for native applications like iOS apps, to provide native login options.

+:point_right: For enabling token-exchange in Keycloak there is some configuration necessary (see [Configure token-exchange](docs/CONFIGURE_TOKEN_EXCHANGE.md))

 ### 1. Using Apple ID-Token (recommended)

 You want to use the `/token` endpoint of your realm to exchange an Apple ID-Token for Keycloak tokens.